cernops/jens/README.md

-OTOH, the common hieradata is a special repository that hosts different types of Hiera data to fill the gaps that can't be defined at hostgroup or module level (operating system, hardware vendor and environment dependent keys).
+OTOH, the common hieradata is a special repository that hosts different types of Hiera data to fill the gaps that can't be defined at hostgroup or module level (operating system, hardware vendor, datacentre location and environment dependent keys).
 The following is an example of how the hierarchy in there should look like.

 ```
 it-puppet-common-hieradata/